ottok/debgpt/README.md

 # The general function just calls the plain LLM backend.
 llm.ask(user_question)
-#   e.g. "who are you?" -- sanity check
+#   e.g., "who are you?" -- sanity check
+#   e.g., "what's the difference between the GPL-2.0 and GPL-3.0?"
+#   e.g., "How to increase the number of Debian project members, as it is an aging FOSS community."

 # This function wraps (a part of) debian-policy document in context.
 llm.ask_policy(path_of_file_or_dir, user_question)